Astronomer files trademark lawsuit against American Girl

 Walkowicz is seeking unspecified compensatory, punitive and other damages.

-Walkowicz’s attorney, Charles Mudd Jr., said there have been unproductive discussions with Mattel about the matter.
+Walkowicz’s attorney, Charles Mudd Jr., said discussions with Mattel on the matter have been unproductive.
 He said there’s no defense for the use of Walkowicz’s likeness without her authorization.